yplabs-ltd/code-push-cloudflare-workers/README.md

 ## Why I Built This

-This project addresses a crucial need for a reliable and cost-effective solution following Microsoft's planned shutdown of AppCenter CodePush in March 2025.
+This project addresses a crucial need for a reliable and cost-effective solution following Microsoft's planned shutdown of AppCenter CodePush in March 2025, without requiring migration to other solutions like EAS.

 The official CodePush Standalone server:
    - Is not readily deployable as a true *standalone* solution.